Chris Gabehart

 Christopher Allen Gabehart (born May 16, 1981) is an American NASCAR director of competition and former stock car racing driver.
-He currently works for Joe Gibbs Racing as the Director of Competition in the NASCAR Cup Series.
-He's previously worked for Gibbs as a crew chief in the NASCAR Xfinity Series for Brandon Jones, Erik Jones, Kyle Benjamin, and Ryan Preece.
+He currently works for Spire Motorsports as their Chief Motorsports Officer.
+He formally worked for Joe Gibbs Racing from 2012 to 2025, first as an engineer, then a crew chief for Denny Hamlin's No. 11 NASCAR Cup Series car from 2019 to 2024, then as Director of Competition in 2025.
 Before becoming an engineer and crew chief, Gabehart was a driver himself and won the CRA Super Series championship in 2007 and won the All American 400 in 2008.

 Career

 Driving career

 Gabehart began his career in racing as a driver, starting to race go-karts at age ten in the World Karting Association.
 Quickly succeeding in that series, he picked up numerous national championships before competing in late model racing.
 He drove full-time in the ARCA/CRA Super Series in 2007 for his family team.
 He won the series championship, but quit driving after that season due to sponsorship and financial issues.